-- Criticality weighting factors for critical functions from Action 4 in the Site Level Planning Module
+- Criticality weighting factors for critical functions from Action 4 in the Site Level Planning module

-- List of critical loads and the critical functions they support from Action 2 in the Baseline Development Module
+- List of critical loads and the critical functions they support from Action 2 in the Baseline Development module

-- Input to inform development of solutions in Action 2 of the Solution Development Module
+- Input to inform development of solutions in Action 2 of the Solution Development module

-- Input to risk screening tool:
+- Input to risk screening tool

 Complete the Risk Assessment Action 1 Worksheet: Critical Load Characterization

-Determine Tolerable Outage Duration and Mission Duplication Capability
+Determine Function Duplication Capability

-Characterize Redundant Energy and Water Systems
+Designate First and Second Redundant Energy and Water Systems